datastax/cassandra-data-apis/graphql/README.md

 argument, `orderBy`, for the given field.

-Given the schema below this would return the books written by `"Herman Melville"` in order of the size of his books by page length.
+Given the schema below this would return the books written by `"Herman Melville"` in order of his books by page length.

 ```graphql
 query {